Lydia Hollingsworth Holaday, 1818-1895

 Lydia was the daughter of Ezekial and Jane Hollingsworth.
 She was born November 23, 1819 in Union Co, Indiana and died July 8, 1911 in Madison Co, Winterset, IA.
-She married George Meacham Holliday November 29, 1838.
+She married George Meacham Holaday on November 29, 1838.

 She came from strong Quaker lines, dating back to Valentine Hollingsworth, a founder of the Hollingsworth family in America circa 1682, in the time of William Penn.
 He was a prominent Quaker.